-- to be qualified as ESG leader according to the Bank's assessment, - to contribute to at least one sustainable development goal ("SDG"), - to never violate any of the United Nations Global Compact principles and OECD guidelines for multinational enterprises, - to do no significant harm (no controversial weapons & a max limit of 5% exposure to fossil/fuel sector)
+- to be qualified as ESG leader according to the Bank's assessment, - to contribute to at least one sustainable development goal ("SDG"), - to never violate any of the United Nations Global Compact principles and OECD guidelines for multinational enterprises, - to do no significant harm (no controversial weapons & a max limit of 5% exposure to fossil/fuel sector).

-Finally, the product excludes from the investments ("Mirabaud Exclusion policy"):
+Finally, the financial product excludes from the investments ("Mirabaud Exclusion Policy"):

-- companies involved in the research, development and manufacture of controversial weapons (0% revenue threshold); - companies directly involved in the tobacco industry's product (5% revenue threshold), - companies deriving revenues from thermal coal mining (10% revenue threshold) and - companies deriving revenues from adult entertainment
+- companies involved in the research, development and manufacture of controversial weapons (regardless of the level of revenue generated), - companies directly involved in the tobacco industry's product (5% revenue threshold), - companies deriving revenues from thermal coal mining (10% revenue threshold), and - companies deriving revenues from adult entertainment.